stickeeuk/sync-module/README.md

 ## Configuration

-Run `php artisan vendor:publish --provider="Stickee\Sync\ServiceProvider"` to publish the configuration file, then fill in `tables` and `directories`.
+Run `php artisan vendor:publish --provider="Stickee\Sync\ServiceProvider"` to publish the configuration files, then fill in `tables` and `directories` in `sync-server.php`.

 # Usage for Clients (Receiving Data)

 ## Configuration

-Run `php artisan vendor:publish --provider="Stickee\Sync\ServiceProvider"` to publish the configuration file, then fill in `tables` and `directories`.
+Run `php artisan vendor:publish --provider="Stickee\Sync\ServiceProvider"` to publish the configuration files, then fill in `tables` and `directories` in `sync-client.php`.
 Set the following in your .env file:

  - `SYNC_API_URL`: The server URL, e.g. `https://example.com/api/sync`

 If you have added authentication, then you will need to make the Guzzle client authenticate.
-For api-token authenticaion, add this to you `config/sync.php`
+For api-token authenticaion, add this to you `config/sync-client.php`
 ```
 'api_key' => env('SYNC_API_KEY'),
 ```